jamestomasino/howto/osx-setup.md

 # Install #

-This method is probably safer as you can see the output from each step.
-Plus, the installers for `homebrew` and `rvm` keep changing on me and sometimes this guide is out of date.

 ## Remove system Ruby and install RVM
 	$ sudo rm `which ruby`
 	$ \curl -L https://get.rvm.io | bash